hwulfmeyer/rs_nn_training/documentation.md

 The training data for the first stage contains pictures that have the same aspect ratio resolution as the camera pictures (1600x1200).
 Usually the full size is not taken but instead a scaled down resolution (400x300).
 A number of crops are then superimposed with a random position, brightness, rotation, and scaling on these pictures and also accurately scaled to represent the resolution, i.e. a background size of 400x300 means the spheros have 1/4 of their original size.
 For each picture a list of bounding box values are supplied to the TFRecord file.

 For the second stage for each crop every 360° rotation is repeated a set amount of times.
 Concurrently the crops are set to a random scale and brightness for every example.
 Next, the crops are superimposed on a 35x35 background with a random position.
 A 35x35 sized background is used to make it possible to choose a random position for the crops.
 This is done because it can not be expected that the first stage supplies the second stage with very accurate bounding boxes of the spheros, which means the training data should include examples where spheros are not in the middle.
 Theoretically this should not constitute a problem since Convolutional Neural Networks (CNN) are translation invariant.
 However, additionaly to making sure that every weight of every filter in the CNN is trained equally (we only have 17 crops per color) the inaccuracy of the first stage is problematic for the rotation prediction in the second stage.
-If we do not inclue a random position the rotation prediction could simply learn the location of the back LED in the crops to predict the angle.
+If we do not include a random position the rotation prediction could simply learn the location of the back LED in the crops to predict the angle.
 Using a random position forces the network to learn the location of the back LED in relation to the color LEDs.
 Since the spheros were manually zeroed to a set angle and manually cropped and centered it includes some human error.
 This error can be reduced by including random horizontal mirroring in the compositor, which is applied before every other augmentation method.
-For each example the ID and Rotation is safed in the TFRecord.
+For each example the ID and Rotation is saved in the TFRecord.

 The above mentioned backgrounds contain very minor random noise.
 We used +-10% brightness and scaling.
-The brightness differences could be made larger but then it should be ensured that they do not look like another color in the set, e.g. green and dark green or blue and light blue.
+The brightness differences could be made larger but then it should be ensured that they do not look like another color in the set, e.g. green and dark green or blue, light blue and dark blue.

 ### Future Work
 A neural network is only as good as the data that you feed it to.
-This is why the current data aquisition process presents a serious shortcoming which should be adressed in future revisions of this work.
-Even 17 crops per color does not seem to accurately approximate the possible dynamic and characteristic of the spheros in real life scenarios.
+This is why the current data aquisition process presents a serious shortcoming which should be adressed in future revisions of this framework.
+Even 17 crops per color does not seem to accurately approximate the possible dynamic and characteristic of the colored leds of the spheros in real life scenarios.
 One problem is that these are only 17 positions from infinitely possible positions inside the arena.
-Another problem is that the chosen positions of the spheros are biased.
-This results in the data not accurately representing the actual data that has to be predicted later on.
+Another problem is that the chosen positions of the spheros are biased because we placed them.
+This likely results in the data not having a high representing accuracy of the actual data that has to be predicted later on.
+At best this will only be an issue for the Second Stage Identification Prediction.

-The only possible way of preventing these issues is through semi-automatic data aquisition.
+One possible way of preventing this issue is through semi-automatic data aquisition.
 The crops are still used to train the first stage.
 The bounding box values created by the first stage on live pictures are then used to create crops from these live pictures, for example by letting spheros of one specific color drive around in the arena.
 However, this still has to be repeated for every possible color.
 This only represents a way of automating the process for the training of the second stage identification prediction but not for the rotation prediction.

 ## First Stage